07arpita/Cassava-Leaf-Disease-Classification/README.md

 The dataset used is the Cassava Leaf Disease Classification Dataset from Kaggle.

 Classes:
-*Cassava Bacterial Blight (CBB)
+1.Cassava Bacterial Blight (CBB)

-*Cassava Brown Streak Disease (CBSD)
+2.Cassava Brown Streak Disease (CBSD)

-*Cassava Green Mottle (CGM)
+3.Cassava Green Mottle (CGM)

-*Cassava Mosaic Disease (CMD)
+4.Cassava Mosaic Disease (CMD)

 *Healthy

 ## ⚙️ Project Workflow

-*Data loading and preprocessing
+1.Data loading and preprocessing

-*Image resizing and normalization
+2.Image resizing and normalization

 *CNN model building

-*Model training and validation
+3.Model training and validation

-*Performance evaluation
+4.Performance evaluation

 ## 🧠 Model Architecture

 The model uses a Convolutional Neural Network (CNN) consisting of:

-*Convolution layers for feature extraction
+1.Convolution layers for feature extraction

-*MaxPooling layers to reduce dimensionality
+2.MaxPooling layers to reduce dimensionality

-*Dropout layers to prevent overfitting
+3.Dropout layers to prevent overfitting

-*Fully connected dense layers for classification
+4.Fully connected dense layers for classification

-*The model is trained using the Adam optimizer and categorical cross-entropy loss.
+5.The model is trained using the Adam optimizer and categorical cross-entropy loss.

 ## 📊 Model Performance & Visualization